Michaela Dorfmeister

-Michaela Dorfmeister (born 25 March 1973) is a former World Cup alpine ski racer from Austria.
+Michaela Dorfmeister (born 25 March 1973) is an Austrian former alpine ski racer who competed in the Olympic Games and World Cup.
 Her specialities were both the downhill and the super-G disciplines, although she skied in and had success in giant slalom.

 Biography

 Born in Vienna, Dorfmeister is the only daughter of a butcher by trade, and lived in Vienna until she was age six.
 She later studied at the Schladming ski academy, which has produced many of Austria's skiing greats.